 An in-depth overview of the Health & Wellness Unit, including Campus Recreation and Wellness, Counseling & Psychological Services, Health and Wellness Education, and Health Services.
 Students will participate in an assessment based on the Elements of Wellness.

-Explore ways to ensure a healthy, happy, and successful experience at WCU through the seven elements of wellness (Emotional, Environmental, Intellectual, Occupational, Physical, Social, Spiritual).
+This interactive presentation will dicuss ways to ensure a healthy, happy, and successful experience at WCU through the seven elements of wellness (Emotional, Environmental, Intellectual, Occupational, Physical, Social, Spiritual).
+Students will explore and discover on-campus and local resources to support each area of wellness.

 This presentation is meant to provide insight on campus policies and procedures that relate to gameday tailgating.
 We also include harm-reduction tips and tricks to keep students healthy and happy.